-Mr. Bunin is an associate at the Law Offices of Adrian Philip Thomas, P.A.
+Mr. Bunin is a partner at the Law Offices of Adrian Philip Thomas, P.A.
 Prior to attending law school, Mr. Bunin spent eight years as a probation, parole and house-arrest officer in Broward County, Florida, where he supervised high-risk violent criminal and sexual offenders.
 He was one of the first law enforcement officers in Florida to utilize Global Positioning System (GPS) to supervise and track career criminals and violent sexual predators.
 He appeared on ABC World News Tonight with Ted Koppel to showcase this technology.
 During his tenure as a law enforcement officer, Mr. Bunin routinely interacted with attorneys, which ultimately inspired him to attend law school.
 While in law school, Mr. Bunin had the distinct opportunity to clerk for attorneys in both Broward and Palm Beach counties who focused their practices on estates, trusts, probate administration and probate litigation.
 Mr. Bunin began his career at Adrian Philip Thomas, P.A. in September, 2007 as a law clerk; and upon his admission to the Florida Bar in December, 2008, he accepted a position as a full-time associate attorney.
 Mr. Bunin concentrating his practice in estate, trust and guardianship litigation.

 - Nova Southeastern University, Shepard Broad Law Center, Fort Lauderdale, Florida, Juris Doctor, 2005